Health and Beauty Benefits of Rice Bran Oil for Seniors

 Fighting Bad Breath

 Oil pulling is an ancient practice that involves swishing oil around in your mouth like mouthwash to improve oral health.
-One study on 90 senior women also showed that mouth washing with rice bran oil reduces bad breath.
+One study on 90 senior women showed that mouth washing with rice bran oil reduces bad breath.
 Researchers believe that rice bran oil’s ability to reduce bad breath is due to its antioxidant content.

 Controlling Blood Sugar by Rice Bran Oil

 Rice bran oil also controls blood sugar levels by enhancing insulin resistance, the leading risk factor for type 2 diabetes.
 Insulin lowers blood sugar by transporting sugar into your cells.
 Yet, if you develop insulin resistance, your body stops responding to this hormone.
 Rice bran oil reduces insulin resistance by neutralizing free radicals, which are unstable molecules that may lead to oxidative stress.
-Hence, rice bran oil is a perfect ingredient for diabetes in seniors or those who have diabetes.
+Hence, rice bran oil is a perfect ingredient for diabetes in seniors or those with diabetes.

 Improving Skin Health